The Best Natural Wonders in Iceland: What to See & Do in the Land of Fire and Ice

 The Golden Circle

 If you want to see some of Iceland’s best natural landmarks but don’t have much time to spare, The Golden Circle is your best bet.
 This popular 300-kilometer (190-mile) tourist loop will take you from Reykjavik through the southern uplands and back.
-Most visitors choose to do it as a one-day road trip, but I recommend taking longer stops to enjoy the many hiking and horseback riding trails in the area.
+Most visitors choose to do it as a one-day road trip, but I recommend taking longer stops to enjoy the many hiking and horse riding trails in the area.

 The three main attractions that make up the Golden Circle are: